-The detailed qualification rules and information on the final result calculation for the program of your interest can be found on the OAS website in the respective study card in the ‘Calculating the final result’ part.
+The detailed qualification rules and information on the final result calculation for the program of your interest can be found on the IRK System website in the respective study card in the ‘Calculating the final result’ part.

 If you have any questions, don’t hesitate to contact the Welcome Centre at email@example.com.

 Once there, read carefully all information provided, especially the qualification criteria and required documents tabs.
 Take note of the admission schedule—if you can’t apply in this application round, there may be another application round in a few weeks if there are places available.

 Make sure well in advance that you will have all the required documents on time.
 Some records may take a while to obtain or prepare, so we strongly advise that you begin working on completing your set as early as you can.
 Please note that some documents are required as you register online, while others are only necessary if you’re admitted to the program.

 If you are unsure about your application, contact either the students’ office responsible for the program you want to apply to or the Admissions Office at firstname.lastname@example.org.

 1. Create an account in the IRK System

 Choose the studies you would like to undertake in the IRK System and click "sign in" button